Ann Petry: Career

 Petry's first and most popular novel, The Street, was published in 1946 and won the Houghton Mifflin Literary Fellowship with book sales exceeding one million copies.
 She was featured in a brief All-American News film segment covering her winning the award.

 Back in Old Saybrook in 1947, Petry worked on Country Place (1947), The Narrows (1953), other stories, and books for children, but they never achieved the same success as her first book.
 She drew on her personal experiences of the hurricane in Old Saybrook in Country Place.
 Although the novel is set in the immediate aftermath of World War II, Petry identified the 1938 New England hurricane as the source for the storm that is at the center of her narrative.

+One of her most impactful books, was the "Harriet Tubman," an outstanding biography on the life of the most famous conductor of the Underground Railroad.

 Petry was a member of the American Negro Theater and appeared in productions including On Striver's Row.
 She also lectured at University of California, Berkeley, Miami University and Suffolk University, and was Visiting Professor of English at the University of Hawaii.

 She died in Old Saybrook at the age of 88 on April 28, 1997.
 She was outlived by her husband George, who died in 2000, and her only daughter, Liz Petry.